This post is also available in: 日本語 (Japanese)

 These two samples contain a hardcoded Monero (XMR) wallet address and an associated mining pool, as shown in Figure 3.

-If these changes are indeed new TeamTNT behaviors, it would represent the first time the TeamTNT cryptojacking operations have used a mining pool outside their traditional Monero mining pool, MoneroOcean[.]stream.
-This cryptojacking operation introduces two new mining pools never before known to be used by TeamTNT actors.
+If these changes are indeed new TeamTNT behaviors, which is highly unlikely, it would represent the first time the TeamTNT cryptojacking operations have used a mining pool outside their traditional Monero mining pool, MoneroOcean[.]stream.
+This cryptojacking operation introduces two new mining pools never before known to be used by TeamTNT actors, but have been witnessed within WatchDog operations.
 These mining pools are nanopool[.]org, shown in Figure 4, and f2pool[.]com, shown in Figure 5.
 The new mining pools are both instructed to use the Monero wallet address, 43Xbgtym2GZWBk87XiYbCpTKGPBTxYZZWi44SWrkqqvzPZV6Pfmjv3UHR6FDwvPgePJyv9N5PepeajfmKp1X71EW7jx4Tpz.

 Of note are the names of the mining pool workers associated with this Monero wallet address within the mining pools.
 According to nanopool[.]org records related to this Monero wallet address, there are a total of 20 unique workers, as shown in Figure 6.